 Le encanta leer, jugar al billar, caminar, las aguas termales y otras actividades al aire libre.

-Emily Marques is the Director of the Cloud Forest School.
-She has worked in community development and education in the US and internationally for over twenty years.
-She began her career as a bilingual classroom teacher and since then has worked with all age groups from early childhood through college in both community-based organizations and public school systems.
-Emily believes that schools are the heart of the community and is passionate about nurturing connectedness among students, teachers, and families in service to thriving kids and communities.
-Emily received her BA in Spanish from Fort Lewis College and an MA in Education from Arizona State University.
-She also has studied Latin American Studies at the graduate level.
-Emily is married to Francisco Marques, the music teacher at the Cloud Forest School, and their son Mateo attends the school.
+Emily Marques is the director of the Cloud Forest School.
+She has worked in community development and education in the United States and internationally for over twenty years.
+She began her career as a bilingual teacher and has since worked with groups of all ages, from early childhood to university, both in community organizations and in public school systems.
+Emily believes that schools are the heart of the community and is passionate about fostering the connection between students, teachers, and families in service of thriving children and communities.
+Emily earned her bachelor’s degree in Spanish from Fort Lewis College and a master’s degree in education from Arizona State University.
+She has also studied Latin American Studies at the graduate level, and her son, Mateo, attends the school.